-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 Driver said he noted how much activity the game acquisitions space has seen with more than $49 billion worth of deals in the first five months of the year — a record amount.

-“I think that’s great for everybody who’s working in gaming and excited about the future of gaming, and how we’re paying close attention to what’s happening in the public markets,” Driver said.
+“I think that’s great for everybody who’s working in gaming and excited about the future of gaming, and we’re paying close attention to what’s happening in the public markets,” Driver said.
 “I am glad to see that investors are becoming more enthusiastic and sophisticated about the companies in this space.”

 Driver noted that Asia represents half the global gaming market and there hasn’t been a lot of companies in the West that have been successful in Asia.